They can make or break the look of your home and should dramatically improve energy efficiency and security

 Made from a mixture of materials, composite doors are often more expensive.
 Those made from timber tend to be clad in a weatherproof material, for a tough, low-maintenance exterior.

-and softwood These offer good thermal properties and a classic look.
+These offer good thermal properties and a classic look.
 However, they’re also vulnerable to the weather, need treating and maintaining, and can be prone to warping.

 Used in buildings since the Thirties, Crittall-style steel frames are back in fashion.
 They combine a slender look with the benefits of thermal performance, security, durability and easy maintenance.

 Good value and weather-resistant, uPVC doors don’t need painting and are easy to maintain.
 But it’s nigh-on impossible to alter the size of them once they’re ordered and fitted.